Download a copy of these Terms and Conditions

 Please refer to my website: www.kathryndalzielbarrister.co.nz/about

-As a barrister sole, you may not be able to receive an immediate response from me due to concurrent commitments and I do not currently employ staff to provide a wider office support system
+As a barrister sole, you may not be able to receive an immediate response from me due to concurrent commitments.
+I work with an Executive Manager who will assist with enquiries and arrange a time for me to meet with you in person or by phone or by video conferencing.

 My advice is based on the facts that have been given to me from you, another person or documents.
 I apply my professional judgment based on the law at the time of my advice.
 I am not liable for errors in, or omissions from any information provided to me unless identifying the error or omission is part of the competent performance of my services.